tomasbjerre/git-changelog-lib/README.md

 - Be stored to file, like `CHANGELOG.md`.
 There are some templates used for testing available [here](/src/test/resources/templatetest).
 - Or, just rendered to a `String`.

-It can integrate with Jira and/or GitHub to retrieve the title of issues.
+It can integrate with Jira, Redmine, GitLab and/or GitHub to retrieve the title of issues.

 ## Usage